 And the learning platform also helps him to do this: Because this is an excellent way of communicating with fellow students and university teachers, as Peter thinks.
 This way, Peter can quickly and easily find out via the central learning platform whether an event is taking place at all or, for example, due to illness of the lecturer.
 After all, teachers can inform their students about short-term changes via online announcement or via easy-to-use mail functions.
 In addition, Peter can chat with fellow students in working groups, discuss in forums, send messages or exchange files.
 A calendar function facilitates the appointment for regular meetings of the study group.
 Together, the fellow students can thus work out and understand the material better.
 Even the tutor, an older student who accompanies the events, is always available in this way.

-Lecturers and tutors also distribute “homework” in the work groups or conduct tests and exams as a trial.
+Lecturers and tutors also distribute "homework" in the work groups or conduct tests and exams as a trial.
 The latter is particularly important to Peter: he immediately receives feedback on his work and can quickly find out whether he has internalized the learned material or where there is still need.
 As a result, there is no bad surprise at the right exams.
 But the advantages of online learning go even further: when Peter is working on a paper or a paper, the other group members can make literature suggestions and comments on his theses.
 In this way Peter comes to completely different results than if he were brooding alone in the quiet closet.
 But then he also noticed during his lectures that the fellow students had a much greater interest in his topics and discussed his statements lively.
-This is how learning is fun!
+Learning is fun!